djeada/Databases-Notes/notes/04_acid_properties_and_transactions/03_consistency.md

 These constraints ensure:

-- **Positive Salary Values**: Salaries must be greater than zero.
+- Requiring **Positive Salary Values** ensures that all salary entries in the database are greater than zero, maintaining logical data constraints.
-- **Valid Department Names**: Departments must be one of the specified options.
+- Enforcing **Valid Department Names** restricts department entries to a predefined list of acceptable options, ensuring consistency and accuracy in the data.

 Any transaction attempting to insert or update data that violates these constraints will be rejected, preserving the database's consistency.